Raivis80/Milestone-Project-3/project_files/TESTING.md

 # [&#8686;](#Testing)
 [Back to Readme.md](../README.md)
 ### **Solved issues or bugs**
+1. Friend had an issue uploading image using iPhone, unsupported image file.
+I was able to fix this by adding 'HEIC', 'RAW', 'HEVC' file extenstions to supported list in WTForms validation.
 1. Empty Flask block extension title "h2" tag for Index page. to solve issue, I have Added if stetement to not include heading in index Page.
 ![w3 error](../project_files/bugs/index-h2.PNG)
 ![w3 error](../project_files/bugs/index-h2-solve.PNG)